 Wildflowers will only need to be cut back once a year, for instance, while more advanced setups call for greater care, for which you may need direct access out onto the roof area.

 In an extension scenario, it’s an element that’s best-appreciated from above.
 Often with a large ground floor rear addition you end up looking down onto a vast area of roof from the first or second storey windows.
-A living covering is then used as a screening device to reinstate landscaped space lost via development.
+A green roof is then used as a screening device to reinstate landscaped space lost via development.

 If green roofs comprise a thick growing medium, they help to insulate a property, so we find that our clients are keen to incorporate them to reduce their utility bills and cut down their carbon footprint.